Pan-Artur/Pan-Artur/README.md

 - 🌱 Currently studying: React
 - 👯 Looking for collaboration on: sites with big functionality
 - 💬 Ask me about: Programming, music and history
-- 📫 How to contact: tg - @ArchiPank, e-mail: pankovets.artur1@gmail.com.
+- 📫 How to contact: tg - @ArchiPank, e-mail - pankovets.artur1@gmail.com.
 - ⚡ Fun fact: I use Arch Linux btw.

 ### 🛠 Technologies and Instruments